- Current & Admitted Students

 The law school shall maintain a complete written record of each complaint submitted to the Association Dean for Administration which shall contain a statement of the facts and an explanation of how the complaint was investigated and resolved.
-This record shall be maintained by the law school in a confidential manner for five years from the date of final resolution of the complaint.
+This record shall be maintained by the law school in a confidential manner for eight years from the date of final resolution of the complaint.

 The law school prohibits retaliation by a faculty member, administrator, staff employee, or student against any student who makes a complaint under this Policy.